ericoporto/ags-manual-wiki/TroubleshootingWindowsZoneID.md

 ### How do I clean my AGS editor files of "alternate data streams"?

-Usually it's just the single "Zone.Indentifier" alternate stream on the help file that causes a problem.
+Usually it's just the single "Zone.Identifier" alternate stream on the help file that causes a problem.

 - Right click the ags-help.chm file in Windows Explorer and press the unblock button.